niickmerc/react-to-do-list/README.md

-# A Simple To-Do List Application using React
+# A to-do list in React
+a simple project to understand the basics of working with react